JonJaded/SteamoddedNX/README.md

 ## Limitations

-- Lovely is not supported on the switch, so mods that require it will not work.
+- Lovely is not supported on the switch, so mods that require it will NOT work.
-- Obviously, limited to mods that function on 0.9.8 version of sMOD.
+- Limited to mods that function on 0.9.8 version of sMOD.
+This means you may need to find an older version of a mod you want to play, if it already doesn't require lovely.
-- Card suit customization introduced in version 1.0.1g (Friends of Jimbo) do not work.
+- Card suit customization introduced in version 1.0.1g (Friends of Jimbo) will not work.

 ## Thanks